 For many people looking to make a move to Italy, owning and nurturing an olive grove is a long-term dream.
-If you’re seeking a property with an established plantation, either as a hobby or as a larger scale producer, or if you’re wish is a place where you can create one from scratch, we can help you make it a reality.
+If you’re seeking a property with an established plantation, either as a hobby or as a larger scale producer, or if your wish is a place where you can create one from scratch, we can help you make it a reality.
 In addition to our huge range of beautiful properties, in some areas have expert property managers who can give you all the advice you need and organise everything, from the planting and maintenance to harvesting and pressing.

 We are often asked lots of questions about olives and their cultivation, so we have put together some key olive facts.